diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 * Select the criteria type you want, e.g. ``Weight`` (this is the weight of all cart items).
 * Select the operator, e.g. ``Less than equal to``.
 * Enter the value, e.g. 50.
-* Altogether this means the shipping method is valid if the weight of all cart items is less than or equal to 50 units.
+* Altogether this means the payment method is valid if the weight of all cart items is less than or equal to 50 units.
 * You can add as many criteria you want.
 * Click on ``Save criteria``.